 Sex is normally perfectly safe in pregnancy.
 Any sexual activity that doesn’t harm you will not harm your baby.
-You don’t risk hurting or affecting your baby.

 Your baby is protected in the uterus by the bag of waters, which cushions movement.
 Your baby may feel the movements of vigorous sexual activity, but they won’t do her any harm.
 Occasionally, women who have had a number of miscarriages may be advised not to have sex around the time their period would have been due, or even not at all during the first three months.
 There’s no evidence that sex and miscarriage are linked though, and some doctors disagree about how to advise couples in this situation.